manosmin/ceid-web/README.md

 A website created to help users track and manage their potential exposure to virus carriers by crowd-sourcing data about their visits to various places.

-It's recommended to upload to MongoDB the sample data found in `auth_demo_app` folder, in order to run the project.
+It's recommended to upload to MongoDB the sample data found in `virus_contact_tracing_app` folder, in order to run the project.

 Users can create an account using their credentials, or they can log in as any `User{X}` entering `user{X}pass` as password and as `admin` entering `admin` as password.